Grand Duchess Maria Pavlovna of Russia (1890–1958): Swedish princess

 In the autumn of 1910, Maria Pavlovna moved with her husband and their son to Oak Hill, a house she had built for herself outside Stockholm.
 Maria went hunting, attended horse races, practiced winter sports and even played field hockey on her sister-in-law, Crown Princess Margaret's team.
 She enrolled at the art school and took painting and singing lessons.

 Maria occasionally played with her son, who remembered sitting on her lap when they slid down a flight of steps on a large silver tray.
 She also wrote an illustrated alphabet book for Lennart that was published in 1912.
 However, life at the Swedish court had as many restrictions on Maria Pavlovna as she had had in Russia.
 Her husband Wilhelm, as a naval officer, had little time to spend with her.
-She found him "cold, shy, and neglectful", and when she tried to approach him he walked away from her in tears.
-At the end of October 1911 the young couple was sent, on a five-month trip to Southeast Asia as representatives to the coronation of the King of Siam.
+She found him "cold, shy, and neglectful", and when she tried to approach him, he walked away from her in tears.
+At the end of October 1911, the young couple was sent on a five-month trip to Southeast Asia as representatives to the coronation of the King of Siam.
 Maria had an opportunity to meet other men.
-King Vajiravudh and the Duke of Montpensier began to court her and she enjoyed the flirtation.
+King Vajiravudh and the Duke of Montpensier began to court her, and she enjoyed the flirtation.
 Relations between the couple cooled even more.
 She told her husband she wanted a divorce.
 He was devastated by her decision, begging her to give their marriage another chance, "but since he blamed most of our failure on me, we did not make any progress" Maria wrote.

-In the spring of 1912, she received her brother Dimitri who came to Sweden to take part in the Olympic games.
-In 1913, they were reunited again when she went to Russia to attend the celebrations for the 300-year anniversary of the Romanov family.
+In the spring of 1912, she received her brother Dimitri, who came to Sweden to take part in the Olympic games.
+In 1913, they were reunited when she went to Russia to attend the celebrations for the 300-year anniversary of the Romanov family.
 At a court ball in Moscow, the two danced seven dances in a row and the Tsar sent an equerry to separate them.